Executive ProgrammesAction Learning: learn to act, act to learn

 - Maximum 18 participants per group to ensure personal attention

-- You currently are a manager, management trainee or hold a similar managerial position in an organisation dealing with water management;
+- It would be advantageous if you currently are a manager, management trainee or hold a similar managerial or professional position in an organisation dealing with water management;

-- You hold at least two years of relevant postgraduate work experience;
+- You hold at least two years of relevant professional work experience;

 - You have a good command of the English language, enabling you to take part in English spoken courses;